whatwg/cookiestore/explainer.md

 - with no explicit timing guarantees about when exactly changes made through this API will take effect and
 - with no explicit coherency guarantees about read operations in the presence of overlapping reads or writes.

-So long as these continue to hold, a polyfill, a replacement or a shim using postMessage or a similar cross-context messaging primitive and exposing a CookieStore to a different execution contexts (e.g. to a sandboxed IFRAME) using the same API should be possible.
+So long as these continue to hold, a replacement or a shim using postMessage or a similar cross-context messaging primitive and exposing a CookieStore to a different execution contexts (e.g. to a sandboxed IFRAME) using the same API should be possible.

-Most of this API's behavior should also be implementable as a polyfill atop `document.cookie` for document contexts where that API already exists.
-There are limits to this, though: some `document.cookie` operations silently fail in ways not currently easily detectable or predictable by scripts and so a native implementation of the async cookies API would reject the operation when a `document.cookie`-based polyfill would instead incorrectly treat the operation as resolved.
-Also, any `document.cookie`-based polyfill would introduce detectable blocking pauses in the script context's event loop - this is generally undesirable for performance reasons and is one of the motivations for the new API.
+Any forwarding of the API should be done bearing in mind the implications (including security and privacy, among others) of the forwarding and ensuring the forwarding implementation does not open up new security holes or violate privacy expectations of site visitors/app users.